red-blox/zap/docs/config/events.md

 ::: danger
 Synchronous events are not recommended, and should only be used when performance is critical.

-- If a synchronous event callback yields it will cause undefined and game-breaking behavior.
+- If a synchronous event callback yields it will cause **undefined and game-breaking behavior**.
-- If a synchronous event callback errors it will cause the packet to be dropped.
+- If a synchronous event callback errors it will cause **the packet to be dropped**.

 Use synchronous events with extreme caution.
 :::